- Members’ FAQ and guide

 Research professional: Sébastien Renaut, PhD

 My research lies at the intersection of molecular evolution, ecology and population genomics.
-I use high throughput sequencing (Illumina, PacBio, 454), bioinformatics (mainly R, Unix and open source software) as tools to quantify the fundamental processes responsible for generating biological diversity.
-In recent years, the main focus of my research has been on plant molecular evolution.
+I use high throughput sequencing, bioinformatics (mainly R, Unix and open source software) as tools to quantify the fundamental processes responsible for generating biological diversity.
 More information can be found here.